playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <!-- tabs:end -->

-Here, we're telling each respective framework to simply log the value of `dateStr` to the console once the component is rendered for the first time.
+Here, we're telling each respective framework to log the value of `dateStr` to the console once the component is rendered for the first time.

 > Wait, "for the first time"?